 Bears of Katmai National Park Immersion

 This is the expedition to choose if you’re all about the bears.
 Your adventure begins with a scenic flight from Kodiak directly to the Island C, which will be anchored along the Katmai coast.
 On the way, you’ll take in stunning birds-eye views of the Kodiak archipelago and the Alaska Peninsula.
 You might spot whales as you cross Shelikof Strait, and may also see bears along the coast even before you land.
 On board the Island C, you’ll quickly settle into your stateroom, and then get ready to hop ashore for the ultimate bear viewing experience.
-Over the course of your trip – between 2-5 days – Andy and Trevor will navigate the Island C between bays to give you variety and the best bear viewing opportunities.
+Over the course of your trip – between 3 or 4 days – Andy and Trevor will navigate the Island C between bays to give you variety and the best bear viewing opportunities.
 While mornings are dedicated to bear viewing, afternoons provide flexibility for kayaking or skiffing to the outer bay to spot more marine life.
 Your adventure ends with a final flight back to Kodiak.

 Kodiak Island and Katmai Expedition